 Full of healthy nutrients

 Eating rice and curry is good for the well-being of the human body because it contains many healthy nutrients.
-The high percentage of healthy veggies in the curries, good carbs from the rice and valuable proteins from fish, chicken and from meat replacers cause the dish to be quite healthy.
-You’ll be amazed by the good taste of curry-soaked soy balls as a meat replacer.
+The high percentage of healthy vegetables in the curries, good carbs from the rice and valuable proteins from fish, chicken and from meat replacers cause the dish to be quite healthy.
+You’ll be amazed by the good taste of curry-soaked soy chunks as a meat replacer.
 Eating rice and curry on a daily base for 6 months made me feel good.
 I felt that my body gained a lot of extra energy.

 Meat, chicken or fish

 When eating rice and curry, meat, chicken or fish mainly gets used for giving a certain deeper flavor to the dish.
 That’s the major difference with how we use these ingredients in our food at home.
-In Belgium, we mainly use an abundant amount of meat as the main focus in our dish.
+In Belgium, we mainly use an abundant amount of meat as the main focus of our dish.
 Scientific results have proven that eating too much meat can be bad for your health.
 No problem if you love meat, however, I also enjoy a good piece now and then.
 But I tell you that you are going to love eating rice and curry.
 It doesn’t matter where you are from.
 Trust me.

-Spiciness in the morning
+The spiciness in the morning